Mariac7185/About-Me/README.md

   * Soccer
   * Volleyball
   * American Football

+  Facts about me
+Im 16 years old and Im a Junior at TELE!
+I have a little brother who is in 6th grade and also learning Software Enginneering.
+I enjoy dancing and spending time with my family on the weekends.
+My favorite Subject is English.

 [Visit my Site to check out more Projects I have done throughout my Junior Year! ](https://sites.google.com/a/hstat.org/mariac7185sep11/)